botahamec/happylock/happylock.md

 - Creating a new crate based on a fork of the standard library is hard
 - Solution: create a new library (`sys_locks`), which exposes raw locks from the operating system
 - This is more complicated than you might think

 ---

-## Compile-Time Duplicate Checks

-As Mikhail keeps reminding me, it might be possible to do the duplicate detection at compile-time using a Bloom filter.
-This is something I'll have to try at some point.

-This would only be useful for `RetryingLockCollection`

----